 Knee Osteoarthritis Specialist

 Are you experiencing pain and stiffness in your knee?
-If so, you may have arthritis in your knee.
-A knee osteotomy is generally reserved for patients who have damage on just one side of the joint.
-Knee osteotomy surgeon, Dr. James Mazzara provides diagnosis and both surgical and nonsurgical treatment options for patients in Manchester, South Windsor, Rocky Hill, Glastonbury and surrounding Hartford communities who have developed knee arthritis.
+If so, you may have arthritis in your knee, also known as osteoarthritis.
+Osteoarthritis is the most common form of arthritis and affects millions of people.
+Knee osteoarthritis specialist James Mazzara provides diagnosis and both surgical and nonsurgical treatment options for patients in Manchester, South Windsor, Rocky Hill, Glastonbury and surrounding Hartford communities who have developed knee arthritis.
 Contact Dr. Mazzara’s team today!

 Osteoarthritis is the most common form of arthritis.
 Knee osteoarthritis affects the cartilage on the edge of the bones; it is the slippery tissue connected to the end of the bone that acts as a cushion, providing a smooth sliding surface.
 In people who have knee osteoarthritis, the cartilage, called articular cartilage, wears away.
 This causes what is called “wear and tear” arthritis where the bones rub against each other due to the loss of the cartilage cushion.
 The process of osteoarthritis can begin early in life and may cause pain even before any changes are seen on and x-ray.
 In the early phases of osteoarthritis, this is called chondromalacia.
 Patients with chondromalacia may be very young and it is even seen in teenagers.
 This is usually treated with therapy although surgery may be an eventual consideration.
 Dr. James Mazzara, orthopedic knee specialist, treats patients with knee osteoarthritis in Manchester, South Windsor, Rocky Hill, Glastonbury and surrounding Hartford communities.